-As of December 31, 2022, the amount of outstanding borrowings was nil and the total excess borrowing availability was \$46.6 million.
+As of December 31, 2023, the amount of outstanding borrowings was nil and the total excess borrowing availability was \$53.3 million.

-As of December 31, 2022, off-balance sheet arrangements include letters of credit issued by JPMorgan of \$17.2 million.
+As of December 31, 2023, off-balance sheet arrangements include letters of credit issued by JPMorgan of \$9.4 million.

-Amortization expense classified as interest expense related to the \$1.6 million of debt issuance costs associated with the transaction that closed on June 2, 2021 was \$0.3 million and \$0.2 million for the years ended December 31, 2022 and 2021, respectively.
+Amortization expense classified as interest expense related to the \$1.6 million of debt issuance costs associated with the transaction that closed on June 2, 2021 was \$0.3 million and \$0.3 million for the years ended December 31, 2023 and 2022, respectively.

-As of December 31, 2022, the Company was in compliance with the financial covenants under the JPMorgan ABL Credit Agreement.
+As of December 31, 2023, the Company was in compliance with the financial covenants under the JPMorgan ABL Credit Agreement.
+As of December 31, 2022 the Company was in compliance with the financial covenants under the 2021 BSP Term Loan Agreement and the JPMorgan ABL Agreement.

-Note 12-Related Party Transactions
+Note 11-Related Party Transactions